hyphacoop/restructuring-futures/server/README.md

-# Running the Earthstar Server
+# Running an Earthstar Server locally

 You have two options to run the Earthstar server: